-The four-week Swarthmore Summer Scholars Program (S3P) is designed for students who are the first in their family to attend college, come from a low-income background or belong to a traditionally underrepresented group, and have a self-described interest in STEM fields.
+The four-week Swarthmore Summer Scholars Program (S3P) is designed for students who are the first in their family to attend college, come from a low-income background or have had limited STEM-related preparation, and have a self-described interest in STEM fields.
 This program takes place during the summer before admitted students enter their first year at Swarthmore.
 S3P provides coursework in STEM and writing, along with mentorship from faculty and staff that lasts throughout the students’ time at the College.
 All expenses are paid for the four-week program.

 Each summer, first-year students are invited to participate in the Tri-College Identity, Equity, and Social Justice Summer Institute, a four-day training session sponsored by Swarthmore, Bryn Mawr, and Haverford Colleges.
 The Tri-College Institute is a retreat/intensive workshop experience.
 Students participate in a mix of activities such as small-group discussions, journal groups, parties, lectures, off-campus trips, sports, and improvisational theater.
 The core topics are race, gender, class, privilege, and leadership.

-Swarthmore’s campus includes physical spaces that welcome students from diverse backgrounds.
+Swarthmore’s campus includes physical spaces that welcome students from all backgrounds.
 Places you might want to explore include the Black Cultural Center, Women’s Resource Center, Interfaith Center, and Intercultural Center.

 If your parents or guardians didn’t go to college, you are encouraged to participate in Swarthmore’s First in Family program, which gathers faculty, staff, and students to share stories, strategies, and fellowship.